icaroribeiro/hash-code-challenge/README.md

 GRPC_SERVER_PORT_MS_1=50051
 ```

-In order to not compromise the integrity of the database used by the project in terms of data from the execution of the test cases, two Mongo databases will be used.
+In order to not compromise the integrity of the database used by the project in terms of data generated from the execution of the test cases, two Mongo databases will be used.

-In this sense, to facilitate future explanations regarding the details of the databases, suppose that the database used for the storage of data in a "normal" execution is the **development** database and the one used for the storage of data of the test cases is the **test** database named **db** and **testdb** by the **DB_NAME** environment variable defined in the **nodejs/.env** and **go/.env** files and **TEST_DB_NAME** environment variables defined in the **nodejs/internal/tests/.env** and **go/.test.env** files, respectively.

-Finally, it is necessary to pay special attention to the database environment variables defined in the four previous files.
+In this sense, to facilitate future explanations regarding the details of the databases, suppose that the database used for the storage of data in a "normal" actions is the **development** database and the one used for the storage of data resulting from the test cases is the **test** database named **db** and **testdb** by the **DB_NAME** environment variable defined in the **nodejs/.env** and **go/.env** files and **TEST_DB_NAME** environment variables defined in the **nodejs/internal/tests/.env** and **go/.test.env** files, respectively.
+This way, it is necessary to pay special attention to the database environment variables defined in these four previous files.

-**Nevertheless, if the solution is intended to be run with Docker containers and the environment variables are used as they are already configured in all the .env files, I believe that it will not be necessary any other previous changes before executing the project**.
+**In case the environment variables of all the .env files are kept as they were delivered I strongly believe that it will not be necessary any change before executing the project**.

 ### 3.2 - Mongo